biometry/APES/Hubs/hub-tatisticalCurriculum.md

 A curriculum for statistics
 ===

-Recommendations what to teach and what you should know at different levels in your studies
+Recommendations what to teach and what you should know at different levels in your studies (check the [curriculum proposal](http://www.amstat.org/education/pdfs/guidelines2014-11-15.pdf) for the  of the American Statistical Association)

 Level 1: Statistics 101 (BSc)